alvarosaurus/UML-ODM-to-OWL-XML/README.md

 This is a work in progress.
 See https://github.com/AlvaroOrtizTroncoso/UML-ODM-to-OWL-XML/wiki for usage.

 ## Tests
-These models are provided for testing in ArgoUML .zargo format:
+Test models are provided for testing in ArgoUML .zargo format, in directory test/testdata:

-Directory test/testdata:
-* empty.zargo
-* classes and properties.zargo

 To run the tests, I recommend you install "green" and "coverage", which should be installed if you did `pip3 install -r requirements.txt`.

-To run the tests and get code coverage run:
+To run the tests and get code coverage:

 ```
 cd test